Lioncourt19/EamonConverter/README.md

 ### Generated Files

 All data from the Eamon database files is converted to JSON according to object type as specified in the documentation for [Eamon Remastered](https://github.com/kdechant/eamon) by Keith Dechant.
 Some additional processing is performed on strings (e.g. object descriptions, names, etc.) to improve human readability.
+All json files are placed in a /json/ subdirectory.

 * rooms.json
 * artifacts.json